 In early 2016 I decided that I should get my braces done.
 I visited the orthodontist along with my friend seeing that she had her braces installed.
 I did my free consultation and took pictures of my teeth so that the orthodontist can keep a record of my progress.

-During this period I did not shop around, I just went ahead and began my progress.
+During this period I did not shop around, I just went ahead and began my braces journey.
 The orthodontist scheduled my braces appointment for April 12, 2016.
-I was overly anxious, so I watched a few videos on YouTube just to get an idea of the entire process.
+I was overly anxious, so I watched a few braces journey videos on YouTube just to get an idea of the entire process.
 I anticipated the return of the Orthodontist in April in order to install my braces.
 In case anyone is interested, this is the orthodontic contact details that I went to:

 Patricia L. Brown, D.M.D., M.P.H

 Sint Maarten, N.A.

 The orthodontist checked my teeth, took pictures and recommended getting my teeth clean by a dentist prior braces installment.

 Second visit: Braces installment